 How to Set a List Price for Your Home

 Setting the list price for your home involves evaluating various market conditions and financial factors.
-During this phase of the home selling process, I will help you set your list price based on:
+During this phase of the home selling process, we will help you set your list price based on:

 · pricing considerations